 6. Complete the Fixed Assets Inventory worksheet.
 List all fixed assets purchased with any funding provided through Department of Public Welfare (DPW) and still in the possession of the CCYA.
-In addition, list all fixed assets purchased with any funding provided through DPW since July 1, 2006 through the most recent Act 148 invoice period that are no longer in the possession of the CCYA.
+Please list all Information Technology fixed assets as defined in Appendix 4, Information Technology Costs, separately from other fixed assets at the bottom of the form.
+In addition, list all fixed assets purchased with any funding provided through DPW since July 1, 2007 through the most recent Act 148 invoice period that are no longer in the possession of the CCYA.
 The worksheet in the county's NBPB file must be completed; a separately submitted computer-generated form is not acceptable.

-The detail on this form must tie to the invoice expenditure report as submitted DPW's Bureau of Financial Operations (BFO) for FYs 2006-07 through FYs 2010-11 (year to date).
+The detail on this form must tie to the invoice expenditure report as submitted DPW's Bureau of Financial Operations (BFO) for FYs 2006-07 through FYs 2011-12 (year to date).
 If differences, an explanation must be provided on the worksheet, F.A.
 Reconciliation; e.g., acquisitions made with funding sources not reported on the Act 148 invoice such as special grants or a repair that "extends the life" of an existing asset.